microsoft/AzUrlShortener/src/adminTools/SharePointList/README.md

 **Automated way - via Flow (recommended way)**
-You can import a flow, which creates a site and the list with the required columns automatically for you.
+You can import a flow, which creates a site (SharePoint SiteCollection) and the list with the required columns automatically for you.

 Goto: https://flow.microsoft.com
-Then import the Flow: [Download and import Flow](src/[AzUrlShortener]-ProvisionSharePointsitewithlistorlistonly_20200716223631.zip)
+Then import the Flow: [Download and import Flow](deployment/AzUrlShortener-ProvisionSharePointsitewithlistorlistonly_20200726183707.zip)
 ![Import Flow to create site and list](medias/Import_PowerAutomate_Flow.jpg)

 Select the new imported Flow, enable (Turn on) and then run it: